Winnipeg Route 17

 Route 17, also known as Chief Peguis Trail, or CPT, is a major highway in Winnipeg, Manitoba, Canada.
-The highway connects Routes 52 (Main Street) and 20 (Lagimodiere Boulevard).
+It connects Routes 52 (Main Street) and 20 (Lagimodiere Boulevard).

 Route description

 Route 17 is the lowest numbered Winnipeg city route.
 Despite its comparatively short length of 5 km, the speed limit is 80 km/h (50 mph).
 The first section of roadway (between Main and Henderson) was opened on October 19, 1990, and officially named the Chief Peguis Trail on November 1, 1991.
 The second section was opened on December 2, 2011.
 The first extension routes most vehicular traffic away from collector and residential streets throughout the North Kildonan ward travelling west-east.

 The extension includes features such as: